MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Experiments

+Our results show significant improvements in NDS and mAP for both BEVFormer and BEVDepth.
+This reveals the potential to scale our feature distillation losses from monocular to multi-view camera applications, which showcases the generalizability of our approach.
+Additionally, we observe higher performance using BEVDepth as the student model due to its similarity to CenterPoint's dense prediction head, enhancing the effectiveness of logit distillation.

-\subsection{Ablation study}
+\subsection{Ablation Study}

+For easier comparison with other methods, we conduct ablation studies on the KITTI val set for the Car category, using ResNet50 as the backbone for the TA and student models.

+\textbf{Generalization Study with Different Teacher and Teaching Assistant Models.} We employ CaDDN and MonoDETR without distillation techniques as the baseline models in this experiment.
+The findings in Table~\ref{tab:diff_TA_teacher} suggest utilizing the same model for the TA and student models.
+As such, the implementation is simpler and more generalizable than creating a custom TA model for each detector.
+In addition, we observe that distilling knowledge across heterogeneous architectures (transformer to CNN) may be ineffective due to substantial differences in feature encoding.
+Our study demonstrates that MonoTAKD consistently boosts performance under the guidance of various LiDAR-based teacher and camera-based TA models.
+Ultimately, Second is selected as our LiDAR-based teacher, with CaDDN serving as both the TA and student models.

-\textbf{Effectiveness of the Feature Distillation.} We present the impact of each feature distillation loss on MonoTAKD's performance in terms of $AP_{3D}$ and $AP_{BEV}$, as detailed in Table~\ref{tab:featdis}.
-Settings 1 presents the baseline performance of the camera-based student without the guidance of any distillation loss.
-Note that cross-modal distillation (CMD) refers to the camera-based student directly learning from the LiDAR BEV features.
-Settings 2 and 3 investigate the distillation efficiency between IMD and CMD.
-Accordingly, the student model performance is higher with IMD because the distillation is across a narrower feature representation gap as compared to CMD.
+\textbf{Effectiveness of Different Feature Distillation.} We present the effect of each feature distillation loss on MonoTAKD's performance in terms of $AP_{3D}$, as shown in Table~\ref{tab:featdis}.
+Setting 1 represents the baseline performance of the student without any distillation loss guidance.
+Cross-modal distillation (CMD) refers to the student learning directly from the LiDAR BEV features~\cite{cmkd}.
+Settings 2 and 3 investigate the effectiveness of distillation between IMD and CMD.
+The student model performs better with IMD because the distillation is across a narrower feature representation gap than CMD.
+Settings 3 and 4 show that CMRD slightly outperforms CMD, although it does not provide the stable and robust 3D visual knowledge that IMD offers.

-Comparing the performance between settings 4 and 5, focusing on the learning of 3D spatial cues (residual features) within the LiDAR BEV feature proves more beneficial over the exhaustive replication of all 3D information provided by the LiDAR modality.
-For instance, the student model can prioritize discerning the precise shape and position of foreground objects while avoiding unnecessary attention to the background noise, which contributes minimally to the understanding of 3D scene geometry.
+To further highlight the effect of residual features, we incorporate IMD to support the basic 3D perception and compare the results between settings 5 and 6.
+Our analysis reveals that focusing on learning 3D spatial cues (residual features) within the LiDAR BEV feature is more effective than exhaustively replicating all 3D information from the LiDAR modality.
+Specifically, the student model can prioritize accurately discerning the shape and position of foreground objects while minimizing attention to background noise, which could otherwise hinder its understanding of 3D scene geometry.
+As a result, setting 6 (MonoTAKD) outperforms baseline, setting 1, in $AP_{3D}$ by +10.01, +6.45, and +6.44 for three difficulty levels, respectively.
+In our settings, the FFM is excluded from settings 1-4 since the BEV feature fusion is not required.